Project status: Closed

 - available project budget.

-The upgrades completed as part of the project in each suburb are summarised below.
+The upgrades completed as part of the project in each suburb to date are summarised below.

 - a new path along the northern side of Banaga Place adjacent to the oval which will link to the new path on Banambila Street